top of page

 Aug 22, 2025

-A bright rose growing in a quiet corner of Athelhampton today served as a reminder of a historic story.
+A bright rose growing in a quiet corner of our gardens today served as a reminder of a some medieval history at Athelhampton.
 Medieval land ownership was complicated.
 After 1066, the Crown claimed all land and granted it out in layers.
 The Crown was the top layer, and by the 1100s, places like Christchurch Priory (the middle layer), held manors from the Crown to fund their work, while families like the Martins of Athelhampton, held the manor beneath that.
-The Martins held Athelhampton in ‘socage’—
+The Martins held Ath

 Juliet Braidwood